glouppe/info8006-introduction-to-ai/lecture3.md

 We are seeking only one solution.
 Therefore:
 - fail-first variable selection to prune large portions of the tree
-- fail-fast value selection to look for the most likely value
+- fail-last value selection to look for the most likely value

 ---